Kamal59913/e_commerce_graphql/frontend/src/components/Products-Management/new.md

 	show a random image
 	make the toggler false

 Task 3
 ------

+Need to create Update Categories API For backend initially
 3.  while image exists:
 	a.
 If do not want to replace, then the same data will be submitted again how?
 	store the image in a state, send that state back.
+(Done)

 	b.
-Delete Logic:
+Delete Logic: (Done)
-		1. store the image in state initially, as mentioned
+		1. store the image in state initially,
+		==> Create a toggling state to to know whether to delete the image or not delete the image
 		2. on deleting, the state will be null.
 		3. the image will be deleted from cloudinary.
 		4. the image will be deleted from the database.

 	d.
-Replace Logic:
+Replace Logic: (Working On)
+	A replace button --> upload button will show
 		Definition: new data will replace the previous one
 		1. replace the existing image state with new image, just change the useState hook Value
 		2. delete the older one from the database, and from the cloudinary.